 STCA-05 In the event an alert is generated in respect of controlled flights, the controller shall without delay assess the situation and if necessary take action to ensure that the applicable separation minimum will not be infringed or will be restored.

-Note.- STCA does not exist in isolation; when a pilot reports a manoeuvre induced by an ACAS resolution advisory (RA), the controller shall not attempt to modify the aircraft flight path.
+Note.- STCA does not exist in isolation; when a pilot reports a manoeuvre induced by an ACAS resolution advisory (RA), the controller is required not to attempt to modify the aircraft flight path.